-- (1) In S-MOP, should the child nodes increment its DIO on seeing that its preferred parent has updated its DTSN? - (2) What are rules for DTSN increment for storing MOP, which multiple implementations can follow thus allowing consistent performance across different implementations?
+- (1) In S-MOP, should the child node increment its DTSN on seeing that its preferred parent has updated its DTSN? - (2) What are rules for DTSN increment for S-MOP, which multiple implementations can follow thus allowing consistent performance across different implementations?